 Select the Tests & Quizzes tool from the Tool Menu of your site.

-Click on the Published Copies tab to view the assessments that have been released to students in your site.
+Select the Published-All option in the View drop-down to view the assessments that have been released to students in your site.

 Go to the assessment submissions.